tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 ### onGoOffline

 On receiving the `goOffline` command, the onGoOffline handlers, if defined, will be called.
-Only if the handlers execute successfully, will the sequencer become offline.
+Only if the handlers execute successfully, will the Sequencer become offline.
 Hence, error handling for the block passed to onGoOffline needs to be taken care of by the script writer.
-Offline handlers could be written to clear the sequencer state before going offline.
+Offline handlers could be written to clear the Sequencer state before going offline.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onGoOffline }